-For More information on Connected Riding, hosting a clinic, participating in a clinic, course work or lessons with Peggy contact Stephanie.
+For More information on Connected Riding, hosting and/or participating in a clinic, becoming a teacher or lessons with Peggy contact our email below.

 Read More >